LuanTa-CSUN/UnityGCS-SARWAI/README.md

 Rosbridge communications were accomplished by the help of the repository located at, https://github.com/2016UAVClass/Simulation-Unity3D.
 That project was originally inteded as a method of controlling the Turtle Sim simulator using Unity3d via RosBridge.
 We have used their libraries as tools so that we can communicate though RosBridge.

-Our project contains various folders of which are needed for AudioStream, FMOD, and the RosBridge Library.
-You will find the scripts found Scripts folder to be those that implement the funtions mentioned above.
+Our project contains various folders which are needed for AudioStream, FMOD, and the RosBridge Library.
+You will find the scripts found within the Scripts folder to be those that implement the funtions mentioned above.